MizarWeb/ipymizar/README.md

 # ipymizar

-A Jupyter / Mizar plugin to display interactive 3D views of planets and the sky in a notebook.
+A Jupyter / Mizar plugin to display interactive planets and Sky maps in a notebook.

 ## Python API

+It currently supports these types of layer:
+ - WMS
+ - OpenStreetMap
+ - Hips
+ - GeoJSON

+## Examples

+You can find many notebook examples in the examples directory.

-### Create a Planet Map and update it
+### A Planet Map

 ![Earth](IntroEarth.png)

-### Create a Sky Map and update it
+### A Sky Map

 ![Sky](IntroSky.png)